 How can this lead to more sales?
 Sales forecasting with regression helps to set more realistic targets and in this way to better motivate a sales team.

-Linear regression is used the most.
-This is fairly easy to calculate.
+Linear regression is most commonly used.
+This is quite easy to calculate.
 Sales managers can do this using Excel.
-Linear value estimation helps to better estimate sales targets and so sales managers can provide a sales team with honest, realistic but also ambitious targets.
-Setting realistic goals creates a working environment with a team that is more engaged and therefore more productive.
+Linear value estimation helps better estimate sales targets and so sales managers can provide a sales team with honest, realistic but also definitely ambitious goals.
+Setting realistic goals creates a working environment with a team that is more engaged and thus will become more productive.
 Data mining using regression is a method that attempts to estimate a numerical value for a variable.
-In this example, it is the revenue per customer.
-Sales managers can use that data to create an analytical model that looks at customers and historical ERP transactions.
+In this example, that would be revenue per customer.
+Sales managers can use that data to build an analytical model looking at customers and historical ERP transactions.
 Regression always estimates total revenue on a periodic basis using sales data.

 Example 2: "Will the customer proceed to order when approached and visited?"